GLORY-JAIN/e-commerce-application-follow-along/README.md

 ✅ Create a "Select Address" page to display all saved addresses and allow users to choose a delivery address.

 ✅ Write a Mongoose schema to store order details.

+### Milestone 24 🎯
+In this milestone:

+✅ Create an Order Confirmation page.